ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 ---

 ## Function - AWS IAM: Delete Access Keys
 Delete the access key pairs associated with the specified IAM user.
 Parameter aws_iam_user_name is an IAM user name.
-Parameter aws_iam_access_keys is a comma separated list of IAM access key ids.
+Parameter aws_iam_access_keys is a comma separated list of IAM access key IDs.

-* Example workflows that use this Resilient Function include `Example: AWS IAM: Delete Access Keys`, `Example: AWS IAM: Delete Access Key`, `Example: AWS IAM: Delete Access Key For Artifact`, `Example: AWS IAM: Delete User` or `Example: AWS IAM: Delete User For Artifact`.
+Example workflows that use this Resilient function include `Example: AWS IAM: Delete Access Keys`, `Example: AWS IAM: Delete Access Key`, `Example: AWS IAM: Delete Access Key For Artifact`, `Example: AWS IAM: Delete User` or `Example: AWS IAM: Delete User For Artifact`.

-The workflow, `Example: AWS IAM: Delete Access Keys`, sets the following input fields for the Function:
+The workflow, `Example: AWS IAM: Delete Access Keys`, sets the following input fields for the function:

 *	aws_iam_user_name is mapped to a user name from the selected row of data table `AWS IAM Users`.
 *	aws_iam_access_keys is mapped to all access keys for the user from the selected row of data table `AWS IAM Users`.